Making existing buildings greener

 The Municipal Building Efficiency (MBE) Network exists to support city efforts to improve the energy efficiency of the buildings they own, lease, and manage.
 After winning a C40 Award in 2017 for their Energy Surveillance system improving the management and operation of public buildings, Copenhagen now leads the MBE Network.

 Since municipal buildings contribute to a significant proportion of building emissions, they offer a large opportunity for rapid action.
 Cities have a high degree of control over their municipal buildings, meaning they can directly introduce energy efficiency improvements, reduce energy consumption, cut their emissions and save public money.
 Municipal buildings can also act as flagships to pilot new ideas, demonstrate leadership, and inspire other building owners and users in the decarbonisation of the built environment.

-An increasing number of cities in the network have signed both parts of the Net Zero Carbon Buildings Declaration committing to enact regulations and/or planning policy to ensure new buildings operate at net zero carbon by 2030 and commit to owning, occupying and developing only assets (existing buildings) that are net zero carbon in operation by 2030.
-The network is now actively looking to focus on how deep retrofit measures can be integrated within plans that deliver on the ambitions of the declaration.
+An increasing number of cities in the network have signed both parts of the Net Zero Carbon Buildings Accelerator committing to enact regulations and/or planning policy to ensure new buildings operate at net zero carbon by 2030 and commit to owning, occupying and developing only assets (existing buildings) that are net zero carbon in operation by 2030.
+The network is now actively looking to focus on how deep retrofit measures can be integrated within plans that deliver on the ambitions of the accelerator.

 Participating cities in the network have prioritized the following focus areas and are actively sharing policies and strategies with one another.

 Building up data on municipal energy use, analyse it, and prioritize future targeted energy efficiency actions.

 Source and structure long-term funding for municipal energy efficiency programs.

 Persuade inhabitants of municipal buildings to take up energy saving themselves.